 After your soap has hardened just tear away the container.
 Then cut the soap into whatever sizes and shapes you want and package them up for gifts.

 Also, quick note, I learned after the fact that I should have spritzed the top of my soap loaf with alcohol to get rid of the bubbles.
-Do that and you’ll get a smoother finish than mine.
+Do that and you'll get a smoother finish.

 - Cut soap into small chunks and place in a heat-proof bowl.
 Melt in the microwave in 20-second intervals.
 Stir between each round to break up large chunks.